UK election: PM Rishi Sunak concedes defeat as Labour Party sweeps polls

 The Reform UK party led by Nigel Farage, one of the key leaders of the Brexit movement, had won four seats.
 Farage himself was elected to the House of Commons in his eighth attempt, The Guardian reported.

-Counting in nearly 100 constituencies was ongoing.
+Counting in around 30 constituencies was ongoing.

 In the last general election in 2019, the Conservatives led by Boris Johnson, the country’s prime minister at the time, won 365 seats.
 The Labour Party had won 202 seats.